NeuromatchAcademy/precourse/enrollmentforms/rolesandresponsibilities.md

 ## Qualifications for Computational Neuroscience Course
-- A minimum understanding of neuroscience.
+- Some understanding of neuroscience.
-     - We highly recommend going through the neuro video series before the course (W0D0 [here]( https://compneuro.neuromatch.io/))
+     - We strongly recommend going through the neuro video series before the course (W0D0 [here]( https://compneuro.neuromatch.io/))
-- Minimum experience with Python, including relevant Python libraries (numpy, scipy and sklearn).
+- Some experience with Python, including relevant Python libraries (numpy, scipy and sklearn).
-     - We highly recommend you go through the pre-reqs refresher Python days (W0D1 and W0D2 [here]( https://compneuro.neuromatch.io/))
+     - We strongly recommend you go through the pre-reqs refresher Python days (W0D1 and W0D2 [here]( https://compneuro.neuromatch.io/))
      - We also include other resources to learn Python on our [Prerequisites and Preparatory Materials page](https://github.com/NeuromatchAcademy/precourse/blob/main/prereqs/ComputationalNeuroscience.md).
 -  Basic knowledge in linear algebra, probability, statistics, and calculus.
-     - We highly recommend going through our refreshers on linear algebra, calculus, and statistics (W0D3, W0D4, W0D5 [here]( https://compneuro.neuromatch.io/))
+     - We strongly recommend going through our refreshers on linear algebra, calculus, and statistics (W0D3, W0D4, W0D5 [here]( https://compneuro.neuromatch.io/))
 Please consult our [CN Prerequisites and Preparatory Materials page](https://github.com/NeuromatchAcademy/precourse/blob/main/prereqs/ComputationalNeuroscience.md) for more information and suggestions on how to prepare.

 ## Qualifications for Deep Learning Course
--    Minimum experience with Python, including relevant Python libraries (numpy, scipy and sklearn).
+-    Experience with Python, including relevant Python libraries (numpy, scipy and sklearn).
-     - We highly recommend going through the Python pre-reqs refresher developed for the comp neuro course: W0D1 and W0D2 [here]( https://compneuro.neuromatch.io/)).
+     - We strongly recommend going through the Python pre-reqs refresher developed for the comp neuro course: W0D1 and W0D2 [here]( https://compneuro.neuromatch.io/)).
 Note that it has a neuroscience focus in the examples used but the Python basics will be extremely useful for the deep learning course.
      - We also include other resources to learn Python on our [Prerequisites and Preparatory Materials page](https://github.com/NeuromatchAcademy/precourse/blob/main/prereqs/DeepLearning.md).
 -   Basic knowledge in Linear Algebra, Statistics, and Calculus.
-     - We highly recommend going through the math pre-reqs refresher developed for the comp neuro course: W0D3, W0D4, and W0D5 [here]( https://compneuro.neuromatch.io/)) Note that these have a neuroscience focus in the examples used but the math basics will be extremely useful for the deep learning course.
+     - We strongly recommend going through the math pre-reqs refresher developed for the comp neuro course: W0D3, W0D4, and W0D5 [here]( https://compneuro.neuromatch.io/)) Note that these have a neuroscience focus in the examples used but the math basics will be extremely useful for the deep learning course.
-     - We also include other resources to learn Python on our [Prerequisites and Preparatory Materials page](https://github.com/NeuromatchAcademy/precourse/blob/main/prereqs/DeepLearning.md).
+     - We also include other resources to learn math on our [Prerequisites and Preparatory Materials page](https://github.com/NeuromatchAcademy/precourse/blob/main/prereqs/DeepLearning.md).

 ## Qualifications for Computational Tools for Climate Science
 -   Basic knowledge of math skills, chemistry and physics.